seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 It resembles an algebraical formula.

-And then we have the conjunctive *yadidaṁ*, which means "namely this" or "that is to say".
+And then we have the conjunctive *yadidaṁ*, which means 'namely this' or 'that is to say'.
 This shows that the foregoing statement is axiomatic and implies that what follows is an illustration.
 So the twelve linked formula beginning with the words *avijjāpaccayā saṅkhārā* is that illustration.
 No doubt the twelve-linked formula is impressive enough.
 But the important thing here is the